pink-mist/Mojolicious-Plugin-Directory/README.md

       %= include $css;
     </html>

-a template name of index page.
+A name for the template to use for the index page.

 "$files", "$current", and "$css" are passed in stash.